| Centrip Editorial Board

 Who doesn't love a Japanese-inspired matcha dessert?
 Coffee Buriko has matcha parfaits, matcha lattes, and other matcha desserts that you can find all over Japan.
 In the summer, they even offer a matcha milkshake!
 Sweet and sour grapefruit is mixed with the bitterness of matcha to tantalize your tastebuds with the freshness of summer.

 Coffee Buriko also offers many dishes.
 Burgers, locally sourced steamed chicken, and Okinawan-steamed pork.
 The steamed pork set with seasonal vegetables is light and refreshing and a taste you cannot forget.
 If you want to try a legendary Nagoyan dish, check out the Takikomi rice bowl.
-It is made with savory and sweet hatcho miso.
+It is made with savory and sweet Hatcho miso.

 3. Air Café: A Serene Urban Garden

 Air Café is in the shopping district of Sake.
 It's a 3-minute walk from Yabacho station and located near Nagoya's largest department store.
-The cafe is in an old brick building that looks as if it was reclaimed by nature, with massive vines spread out along the sides.
+The cafe is in an old brick building that looks as if it was reclaimed by nature, with massive vines spread out along the walls.
 The appearance alone is enough to beckon any curious traveler inside for a look at what mysteries it might hold.

 Air Café is famous for its outdoor seating.
 Despite being in a busy downtown area, it feels like a serene garden.
 Lush greenery, soothing music and gentle rays of sunlight peeking through the branches of the trees make it a magical place to take a rest.